Competition climbing: Competition bouldering

 In competition bouldering, the competitors have to "solve" multiple short 4.5 m bouldering problems over a set time period, with the fewest falls.
 In contrast to lead climbing, these boulder problems are more complex, but each boulder problem can be attempted multiple times – with repeated falls – within a certain time limit (usually 5 minutes in qualifiers and 4 minutes in finals).
 As in all bouldering, the competitors do not use a rope or any climbing protection, but crash pads that are laid across the ground for safety.

-Each individual boulder problem has an official start position with proscribed positions for all four of the competitor's limbs at the base of the problem.
+Each individual boulder problem has an official start position with prescribed positions for all four of the competitor's limbs at the base of the problem.
 The competitor is judged to have completed the boulder problem when they have placed their two hands on the explicitly marked "top" hold and held it long enough to receive confirmation from the judge.
 In addition to the top hold, "zone holds" are located at the mid-point of the problem, which if secured, earn a half point, in lieu of failing to earn a full point by "topping".

 As with competition lead climbing, the competitors cannot see each other's attempts which would help them to learn route's beta.
 The climber's score is determined by the overall number of routes "topped", the most "zone holds" reached, and the number of attempts needed.
-Where two climbers have the same score (i.e. "tops" plus "zones"), the number of "tops" takes precedence, and where they are still level, the fewest attempts takes precedence.
+As of 2026, A topped climb will award the climber 25 points, a zone hold reached will award 10 points, and 0.1 points are deducted per unsuccessful attempt.
+After all the climbs are completed, points are counted between competitors, with the competitor with the highest score being the winner.